RedHatNordicsSA/ansible-roadshow/README.md

 :boom: Some basic advise; This lab is not about doing it as fast as possible.
 It's about learning.
 Take your time to read the labs properly.

-This lab is an open source effort, so if you find any problems with it, feel free to open up an issue or send a pull request. **_For information about installing this lab, go to the bottom of this page_.**
+This lab is an open source (GPL 3.0) project, so if you find any problems with it, feel free to open up an issue or send a pull request. **_For information about installing this lab, go to the bottom of this page_.**

 The lab includes information about: